okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/user-types/index.md

 ## Specify the User Type of a New User

 The [Create User](/docs/reference/api/users/#create-user-with-non-default-user-type) operation accepts a type specification as part of the request body.
 The specification is a map, but currently the only key permitted is "id".
-The type specification is also added to the [User Model](/docs/reference/api/users/#user-model) (see [User object updates](#user-object-updates)), but after user creation the type is read-only.
+The type specification is also added to the [User Model](/docs/reference/api/users/#user-model), but after user creation the type is read-only.

 ##### Example